dacrands/gatsby-blog/src/pages/08-9-2018-first/index.md

 </Ul>
 ```

 Pretty cool right?
-Although we miss out on the ultra-readability provided by BEM, we have semantic components -- ergo readable code -- that can be reused and we don't need an inline style tag or a style object.
+Although we miss out on the ultra-readability provided by something like BEM, the code is still readable since we have **semantic** components that can be reused.
+Also note how clean our components are.
+We don't have any classNames, style objects, or style props.
+Visually, our CSS is more removed from our JS than it would be if we were to use conventional CSS selectors.
+What really counts is the quality of our component names, which is within our control.

 ### Now the good stuff